-Not all books are specifically vegan, but they should all be vegan-friendly!
+As usual, not everything here is specifically vegan, but it should all be vegan-friendly!
 I’m updating this list as I go, so bookmark the page and come back when you’re looking for what to read next.

 I’ve provided links to the books on Amazon, but check your local library too!
 Some of the books might also be much cheaper to buy as ebooks or second-hand on Amazon or elsewhere.

 (If you purchase the books via Amazon, I may receive a small commission at no cost to you.)